-How to get the values from a form in JavaScript
+How to get the values from a form with JavaScript

 Introduction